jaylencarrillo25/housing-price-prediction/README.md

 - joblib

 ## Setting Up the Environment
-1. Clone the repository:
+1. Clone the repository

 `git clone https://github.com/jaylencarrillo25/housing-price-prediction.git`

 `cd housing-price-prediction`

-2. Install all dependencies by running:
+2. Install all dependencies by running

 `pip install -r requirements.txt`

+3. Launch Jupyter Notebook

+`jupyter notebook`

+4. In the Jupyter interface, navigate to the housing-price-prediction folder and open Sprint3_Housing_Modeling.ipynb to view and run the notebook.

 ## Project Organization